 Coffee - 90-95 mg/8-ounce

 Caffeine, as most people know, can help to promote energy and improve mental alertness.
-Black tea also makes a great coffee and energy drink replacement if you’re looking to kick the habit.
+Black tea also makes a great coffee and energy drink replacement if you’re looking to reduce caffeine consumption.

 While we don't promote the overuse of caffeinated substances, including the list of teas such as matcha, yerba mate and green tea, when used in moderation these tea types can work in sync with healthy lifestyle practices that naturally energize the body and support long-term wellness.